FIFA Confederations Cup: Format

 The eight qualified teams were drawn into two round-robin groups: two teams from the same confederation could not be drawn in a group, except if there were three teams from the same confederation (something that only happened in the 2017 edition when hosts Russia were joined by World Cup champions Germany and European champions Portugal).
 Every team played all other teams in their group once, for three matches.

 The top two teams of each group advanced to the semi-finals, with the winners of each group playing the runners-up of the other group.
 The rankings of teams in each group were determined as follows (regulations Article 19.6):

 If two or more teams were equal on the basis of the above three criteria, their rankings were determined as follows:

 The winners of the semi-finals advanced to the final, while the losers played in the third-place game.
 For the knockout stage, if the score was drawn at the end of regular time, extra time was played (two periods of 15 minutes each) and followed, if necessary, by a penalty shoot-out to determine the winner.

 Results

 FIFA Confederations Cup

-The first two editions were in fact the defunct King Fahd Cup.
+The first two editions were known as the King Fahd Cup.
 FIFA later recognized them retroactively as Confederations Cup editions.